 This is far more convenient than clearing out the large vacuum bags that upright-model vacuums come with.
 The removable dust reservoirs are also easier to maintain since you can wash or even replace them whereas bags that you see in uprights can get worn out over time.

 Those with hard floors will benefit from having a stick vacuum in contrast to an upright variant since they excel best at cleaning these surfaces.
-Conversely, those with fully carpeted floors may prefer upright variants since they’re better suited to plush surfaces in comparison to hard floors.
+Conversely, those with fully carpeted floors may prefer upright variants since they’re better suited to plush surfaces than hard floors.

 It’s worth noting that there are many stick vacuums that can handle carpeted surfaces such as some of the models above with a toggleable brush roller.
 It all comes down to your needs and the specific vacuum that you end up buying.

-We have to say that the Shark Rocket Ultra-Light corded stick is by far the best performer when it comes to powerful suction based on our testing experience testing, especially if you have a hard floor.
-Anyone who has bought the product can attest to its powerful suction.
+We have to say that the Shark Rocket Ultra-Light is the best corded stick vacuum when it comes to suction power based on our testing experience testing, especially if you have a hard floor.
+Anyone who has bought the product can attest to its powerful suction capacity.

 It’s nothing short of incredible and will leave your home spotless.
 It may not be the cheapest stick vacuum out there but the price to suction ratio is off the charts which is why it’s one of our top models of all time.